hugo-events/elasticbeanstalk-elasticsearch-proxy/README.rst

 * PRODUCTION_NGINX_SERVER_NAME
     space separated list of accepted server names to restrict your staging application to, in form of ``endpoint.domain:443``

-After setting up the variables and deploying the change, you'll need to set up a security group for the running instance, which will protect it properly.
+After setting up the variables and deploying the change, make sure you've assigned `elasticsearch-proxy-consumer` security group to instances needing the access to elastic search proxy.

 License
 -------